Join

 Potential Teammates: We are stoked!
 Consider reading our lab agreements and reaching out to team members in addition to finding a time to chat with Jovo directly.

-Questions about the lab: email Javier
+Questions about the lab: email Suki

 Questions about NDD class: see website, and email Hao any remaining questions.